patrickn/neaveynet-hugo/content/post/breakdown.md

 <!-- more -->

-The start of the trail was a twisty, steep climb up the mountain.
+Today's start was a twisty, steep climb up the mountain.
 There were a few large rocks lying about but nothing to technical.
 Then the trails became fast gravel tracks that snaked through some amazing scenery and views.

 ![Day 3 consisted of lots of fast trails like this](/img/2021/10/05/trails.jpeg)